 The resemblance between the two bikes is uncanny and if I didn’t know any better, I wouldn’t be surprised to find out if they were made in the same factory.

 The similarities and the features that are prevalent in both start with the drive system.
 The Titan Fan Bike uses a chain drive similar to what you see on bicycles.
 Metal chains that wrap around sprockets and then connect to crank arms are what drive the fan on the front of the bike.
 Chains are, in my and many others opinions inferior to belts, like what is seen on the Rogue Echo Bike.

 The good thing about chains is that they’re cheap and familiar.
 The bad thing is they require much more maintenance including lubing and tightening over time.

-However, when combined with the retro-fitted bicycle wheel made into a fan on the front of the bike, you get a system that is overall easier to pedal than a belt-drive, in my experience.
-Starting a belt-drive bike like the Echo Bike from Rogue Fitness is harder and they also stop more abruptly.
-A chain drive makes it possible to ‘ghost-ride’ as my friend and CrossFit Games champion Jason Khalipa coined.
+However, when combined with the retro-fitted bicycle wheel made into a fan on the front of the bike, you get a system that is overall easier to pedal than a belt-drive.
+Starting a belt-drive bike like the Echo Bike from Rogue Fitness is harder and can also stop more abruptly.
+A chain drive makes it possible to “ghost-ride” as my friend and CrossFit Games champion Jason Khalipa coined.
 This means that when you’re finished pushing the bike, you can put your feet on the knurled footpegs and let the bike continue to rack up calories and meters.